 Mitochondrial fusion occurs when we require a high output of energy from the mitochondria via oxidative phosphorylation, aka the electron transport chain.
 The mitochondria form a giant network to efficiently provide a large amount of energy.
 Fasting and exercise are the 2 primary drivers of mitochondrial fusion.

 If you think about it, this makes sense.
 When we exercise, the energy demands placed on our cells, particularly our muscle cells, increases.
-During the initial 2 minutes of exercise, much of our energy demand can be met from stored ATP and the creation of ATP from creatine phosphate and the breakdown of glucose in the cytosol of the cell.
+During the initial 2 minutes of exercise, much of our energy demand can be met from the creation of ATP from creatine phosphate and the breakdown of glucose in the cytosol of the cell.
 But as exercise surpasses the 60 second mark, we become increasingly dependent on energy from oxidative phosphorylation.